Csjg2002/Happy-Halloween/README.md

 <h2>Description</h2>
 <p>
-A simple Halloween-themed 2D platformer made for a college assignment.
+A simple Halloween-themed 2D platformer created for a university assignment.
 </p>
 <p>
-The goal is to collect every pumpkin seed in a level and then light the Pumpkin at the end!
+The objective is to collect every pumpkin seed in a level and light the Pumpkin at the end!
 </p>
 <p>
-This was the first project I ever saw through to completion, and as the sole programmer, I was responsible for everything from coding player and gameplay mechanics to optimisation and bug-testing.
-It was an exciting challenge that gave me the opportunity to dive deep into developing games using Unreal Engine blueprints.
+This was the first project I fully completed, and as the sole programmer, I was responsible for everything from coding the player and gameplay mechanics to optimisation and bug testing.
+It was an exciting challenge that allowed me to dive deep into game development using Unreal Engine blueprints.
 <br />

 <h2>In-game Clips:</h2>